 What's in a name?

 While searching for felt rugs in Iran, Melina was making peace flags and selling them from her tiny art gallery in Point Reyes, California, a coastal village located an hour north of San Francisco.
-As the business expanded to include felt rugs, Peace Industry moved next door to a larger location and then eventually, to the current space in San Francisco.
-The name, Peace Industry, stuck.
+As the business expanded to include felt rugs, Peace Industry moved next door to a larger location and then eventually, to the current space in Stockholm, Sweden The name, Peace Industry, stuck.
 The Peace Industry logo was Melina's original peace flag design.

 The term, 'peace industry' is also geo-political lingo to refer to businesses that suffer during war and thrive under peace, unlike the war industry.
 For Melina and Dodd their brand has come to represent the growing movement in business to actively seek ways of addressing social and environmental problems.
 They see this community as part of the larger peace and social justice movement that is responding with creative solutions.